 We produce revelatory, news agenda-setting stories about important, systemic, undercovered issues which particularly benefit from our reporting; we report solutions as well as problems

-Each project has a defined aims; target audiences and impact opportunities are identified early; these aims and opportunities are revisited and reassessed as reporting continues
+Each project has defined aims; target audiences and impact opportunities are identified early; these aims and opportunities are revisited and reassessed as reporting continues

 Our findings and our stories reach specific target audiences in creative and reactive ways; each major investigation has a comprehensive, cohesive, bespoke dissemination and outreach plan

 We have sustained, meaningful collaborative relationships with other journalists, topic experts and civic society, and we build engaged communities around our topics.
 We listen to and work with communities of experience to find and tell their stories, and the journalism goes full circle

 Our project pages are a practical resource for someone interested in an issue and/or who wants to take action